ummar001/ummar001/README.md

 - 🌱 I’m currently learning **React.js and Next.js**

-- 👯 I’m looking to collaborate on **on any project tcreative writing, language generation, or any innovative use of AI in different domains.hat can**
+- 👯 I’m looking to collaborate on **on any project with creative writing, language generation, or any innovative use of AI in different domains.hat can**

-- 👀 I'm interested in **the vast world of languages , constantly exploring how to improve and adapt it.**
+- 👀 I'm interested in **the vast world of languages, constantly exploring how to improve and adapt it.**

 - 💬 Ask me about **Logistic technology**